 Undergraduate Research Opportunities Program (UROP)

 UROP supports research or creative projects undertaken in partnership with a faculty member.
 Financial awards of up to $1,700 are offered twice a year to full-time undergraduates.
-These grants allow students to design and carry out their own research project under the guidance of a faculty mentor.
-Visit the UROP website or stop by their office in 233 Appleby Hall for more information.
+These grants allow students to design and carry out their own research projects under the guidance of a faculty mentor.
 Contact psychology advising for information about getting started.

 Additional Research Opportunities